iot-salzburg/gpu-jupyter/README.md

 ### Contribution

-This project has the intention to create a robust image for CUDA-based GPU-applications, which is built on top of the [docker-stacks](https://github.com/jupyter/docker-stacks).
+This project has the intention to create a robust image for CUDA-based GPU applications, which is built on top of the [docker-stacks](https://github.com/jupyter/docker-stacks).
-You are free to help to improve this project, by:
+Please help us to improve this project, by:

 * [filing a new issue](https://github.com/iot-salzburg/gpu-jupyter/issues/new)
 * [open a pull request](https://help.github.com/articles/using-pull-requests/)